Elhebert/dev_ci_docker/README.md

 - [ ] Fix makefile (`$(<cli>)` are not interpreted or ommited)
 - [x] Fix proxy (all requested ports are redirected to :80)
-- [ ] Fix backup restoration path (folder is untar inside itself instead of merging with itself)
+- [x] Fix backup restoration path (folder is untar inside itself instead of merging with itself)
+- [ ] Use ports (on 127.0.0.1) to identify the different applications instead of different DN.